Skip to main content

 📘 How Substly’s Extension Works and What It Logs

-If your company uses Microsoft Intune or another MDM system, it’s worth noting that those systems make a deeper intrusion into personal privacy than Substly’s browser extension.
 Substly helps companies gain insights into which B2B services employees use in their browsers—strengthening both information security and compliance.

-However, it’s essential to understand what is logged and how:
+It’s essential to understand what is logged and how:

 • ✅ Substly logs as little data as possible, just enough to assess whether a service is actively being used.
 For example, we do not log how much time an employee spends using a service—only if a specific service was used by a specific employee on a specific day.

-• đŸ§© When a match occurs, only the first part of the URL (up to the query string) is sent to Substly.
+• 🧩 When a match occurs, only the first part of the URL (up to the query string) is sent to Substly.
 This minimizes the risk of logging sensitive data or revealing user behavior.

-• đŸ§˜â€â™€ïž Employees who want to use their work browser without Substly monitoring their use of B2B tools—for example, during breaks or when using the device for personal tasks—can do so by:
+• 🧘♀️ If you want to use your work computer without Substly monitoring your use of B2B tools—for example, during breaks or when using the device for personal tasks—you can do so by:

 1. Using a different browser than the one(s) with the Substly extension installed